Limits on Kaluza-Klein Portal Dark Matter Models: Conclusion

 Considering the resulting DM abundance, collider searches, and the absence of a signal in direct DM detection experiments, we show that spin-2 KK portal DM models are highly constrained.
 In particular, we confirm that within the usual thermal freeze-out scenario, scalar dark matter models are essentially ruled out and show that fermion dark matter is constrained to a narrow region of the parameter space, while vector dark matter models are still viable for a certain region of parameter space.
 Specifically, we find that vector DM models with masses ranging from 1.1 TeV to 5.5 TeV are phenomenologically viable for theories in which the scale of couplings of the KK modes is of order 40 TeV or lower, while fermion DM models are viable for a similar mass range if the KK coupling scale is of order 20 TeV.

 We have focused here on the case where all SM particles are confined to the IR TeV-brane.
 We briefly comment on models in which the light fermions live in the bulk, potentially closer to the Planck-brane instead.
 A model of this sort, in which the right-handed top-quark is localized close to the TeV-brane, can potentially address the fermion mass hierarchy \cite{Gherghetta:2000qt,Huber:2000ie}.
 In this case, the SM gauge fields must live in bulk, and the graviton KK modes, which are localized near the TeV-brane, will have (parametrically) the same interactions with the massless gluon and photon (and potentially comparable interactions with the weak-scale massive $W$ and $Z$ bosons) as discussed here.
-Overall, the annihilation cross-sections in the early universe will be dominated by the decay of the KK-gravitons to gauge-bosons, resulting in a somewhat lower cross-section similar to those found above.
-There will also be little change to the collider bounds since these rely on the couplings to photons.
-Finally, the direct detection bounds will also change somewhat in the absence of direct quark couplings, but since the bulk of these couplings arises from the coupling of the radion to the gluon field-strength squared, which results in a coupling proportional to the nucleon mass, these results too will not change greatly.
+Overall, the annihilation cross-sections in the early universe will be dominated by the decay of the KK-gravitons to gauge-bosons, resulting in a somewhat lower cross-section similar to those found above.\footnote{The collider bounds for KK gravitons in the context of bulk SM matter has been considered in \cite{Lee:2013bua}, where the authors found that the bounds are weaker due to suppressed couplings of the KK modes to photons and gluons.} Finally, the direct detection bounds will also change somewhat in the absence of direct quark couplings, but since the bulk of these couplings arises from the coupling of the radion to the gluon field-strength squared, which results in a coupling proportional to the nucleon mass, these results too will not change greatly.
 Therefore, while we defer a detailed study of these models to future work, we do not anticipate that the phenomenologically interesting regions will change significantly from those described here for SM particles confined to the TeV-brane.

 Finally, we reiterate that the phenomenology of a model with a heavy radion and the corresponding consideration of the effects of the radion stabilization dynamics on the DM abundance will be covered in a forthcoming paper~\cite{Chivukula:2024}.